 What Is a Trust Account?

-When you create a trust, it doesn’t have any power until you transfer money or other assets into the trust account.
-Typically, a bank or other financial institution acts as custodian or holder of the trust assets by placing them into a trust account in the name of the trust.
-All expenses and distributions to the beneficiary must be made from this account.
+Drafting a trust document does not have any impact until the grantor can transfer assets into the trust account.
+Typically, an FDIC-insured bank or other financial institution acts as the custodian or holder of the trust assets once they are placed into a trust account at the institution.
+The name of the trust must be on the account.
+All expenses of the trust and distributions from the trust will be made from this account.

 Setting Up a Trust Account